 Well the thermometer is spiking everywhere it seems and summer has unleashed its heat on our gardens.
 Are you prepared??
 My own garden is a bit lacking in heat-tolerant plants so I began researching some plants that can beat the heat and still show off color and texture– something beyond cacti and succulents.
 Today I’m sharing some eye-catching choices with you!

 Black Eyed Susan.
 I enjoy these every year in other yards and gardens and don’t know why I haven’t pulled the trigger for my own sunny hot spots!
-Bonus: they’re perennials so easy on the gardening budget and on the eyes.
+Bonus: they’re perennials, plants that live for more than two years, so easy on the gardening budget and on the eyes.

 Vinca.
-This beauty can be invasive if planted in the ground (be prepared!) but is a wonderful choice for containers.
+This beauty can be invasive if planted in the ground (be prepared!) but is a wonderful choice as a full sun container plant.
 I’ve used this on my back deck off and on over the years and have always been pleased with its hardiness.

 Lantana.
 This is another one that makes regular appearances in my garden.
-It thrives in both beds and containers and is available in a wide variety of colors.
+It is an excellent choice as both a container plant or a flower bed plant and is available in a wide variety of colors.
 I’ve never had success wintering this over so I treat it more like an annual, but the butterflies and hummingbirds this attracts makes it worth the yearly investment!

 Verbena.
 I can vouch for this one as well!
 My purple verbena wintered over in a pot on my deck and now that the heat has set in is blooming in abundance!